Would you like to make a positive difference to someone’s life by supporting them to achieve their goals and aspirations?

 Working at GAS: Irene’s Story

 “Hello, my name is Irene and I have worked at GAS for about 6 months.
 I am working part-time in the Outreach Service and I have been providing one-to-one support to the service users.

 I have always been interested in autism as I have an autistic brother back home in Italy, and it amazes me how many things I have learnt during my working hours that helped me understand and support my brother better.
 Furthermore, as a Psychology student, working at GAS has been extremely helpful and interesting, as it allows me to see and put in practice many things I have studied at university.

 I really enjoy my job, it’s very rewarding.
 I love interacting with my clients, getting to know them, and trying different activities with them like bowling or swimming.
 All the staff members are very nice and I always feel very supported, even when I am alone with a service user.
 I like being part of a team, especially because we can always give advice to each other or talk about a service user that we both support and I think that is so helpful for better understanding the service user’s needs and characteristics.”

 Working at GAS: Karen’s Story

-“Hello, my name is Karen and I’ve been working for GAS for over 2 years.
+“Hello, my name is Karen and I’ve been working for GAS for over 5 years.
 I started doing outreach and giving one-to-one support to service users.
-Then I joined the staff team at the Playscheme.
-I started at the Playscheme as a support worker then as a team leader.
+Then I joined the staff team at the Playscheme for a number of years first as a support worker then as a team leader.
 I currently do outreach as well as support some education clients.